 If you can, spend some extra time Santa Marta before or after your trek.
 This underrated Caribbean coastal city is also a great base from which to visit the nature reserve of Tayrona National Park.
 Check out these hotels and hostels in Santa Marta with access to the beach and historical landmarks.

 Best Time to Trek in the Lost City

-Ciudad Perdida treks take place all year round, but seasons can affect the terrain.
+Ciudad Perdida treks run all year round, but seasons can affect the terrain.

-In wet season (March to November) the trails can be more slippery and treacherous and Buritaca River waters will rise which makes the crossings a little bi trickier.
-There are ropes at some crossings, but in other parts you may have to wade through with water at knee or waist height.
-There is also the possibility of late afternoon and evening torrential rainfall, although when you are tucked up in your camp, this is kind of cathartic.
+In the wet season (March to November) the trails can be more slippery and treacherous, and Buritaca River waters will rise, making the crossings a little trickier.
+There are ropes at some crossings, but in other parts, you may have to wade through with water at knee or waist height.
+There is also the possibility of late afternoon and evening torrential rainfall, although this is cathartic when you are tucked up in your camp.

-We trekked in June, where the days were hot and heavy rainfall came almost every afternoon from 4pm.
-We counteracted this by always leaving at 5:30am or 6:30am so that we arrived at our next camp station before being caught up in the downpour.
+We trekked in June when the days were hot, and heavy rainfall came almost every afternoon from 4 pm.
+We counteracted this by always leaving at 5:30 am or 6:30 am to arrive at our next camp station before being caught in the downpour.
 Your trekking guide will know the weather and formulate a strategy.
-River crossings were deep and had to be tackled slowly to keep balance in the flowing waters, but in the end they are actually fun and you soon dry off in the heat.
+River crossings were deep and had to be tackled slowly to keep balance in the flowing waters, but in the end, they are fun, and you soon dry off in the heat.

 Lost City Trekking Route – Snapshot

 An Indigenous guide and an English-speaking guide will accompany you the entire trip.
-The Trek Itinerary looks like this:
+The Lost City Trek Itinerary looks like this:

 Day 5.
-Exclusive extra day trek route to reach the Gotsezhi Wiwa indigenous community Village/ Transfer back to Santa Marta
+The exclusive extra-day trek route to reach the Gotsezhi Wiwa indigenous community Village/ Transfer back to Santa Marta.

 Is the Lost City Trek Difficult?